thomas-hoversen/ClientReportsGenerator/README.md

 If I were still working on this project, I would add a couple things to this program:

-- Catch exceptions and other potential errors.
+- Catch exceptions and other potential errors (though the way its used, this wasn't a problem and I haven't been contacted by my former employer about any problems).
 - Make a user interface.